 Use External Aids

-While classification is to be done solely on the basis of the tariff itself, other publications can assist the classifier in the process including:
+While classification is to be done solely on the basis of the tariff itself, other publications may assist the classifier in the process including:

 Published by the World Customs Organization, the Explanatory Notes are invaluable in providing further insight into the six-digit level of the tariff.